mjpclab/jquery-tab/README.md

 # jquery-tab
-make flat html document that contains title and normal content turns into tab style.
+Make flat html document that contains title and normal content turns into tab style.

+# Features
+- no link element needed, still search engine friendly for original content
+- options to keep active tab item after page refresh or post back
+- *name* could be used instead of *index* for individual tab item in some APIs
+- vertical label mode
+- nested tab
+- ARIA attributes integrated

-# Usage:
+# Usage

 html document:
 ``` html